 * The Club Manager assesses and reports any cleaning needs or damage occurring or late fees assessed as a result of a member’s use.

-*The Club Manager requests tech support for the RR App as needed.
+*The Club Manager requests tech support for the Rider App as needed.

-The Tesla Model Y typically requires 1–2 service visits per year, often limited to routine maintenance like tire rotations, cabin air filters, and wiper blade replacements.
-Average yearly maintenance costs are approximately $279–$613, with only a 19% chance of a major repair within the first 5 years.
+The Tesla Model Y typically requires 1–2 service visits per year, often limited to routine maintenance like tire rotations or replacements, cabin air filters, and wiper blade replacements.